Articles of Incorporation and Rules

 4. The preceding Articles shall apply mutatis mutandis to supplementary elections

-Article 20 The chairman of the general election management committee shall prepare an election record containing all matters related to the election, and shall preserve the documents in the manner prescribed by the "Document Handling and Preservation Rules."
+Article 20 The Chairman of the General Assembly Election Management Committee shall prepare election records containing all matters relating to the election, and the documents shall be stored in the manner prescribed by the "Document Handling and Preservation Regulations."

 (Details, etc.)

-Article 21 The handling of administrative matters relating to the management and administration of elections that are not provided for in laws, regulations, the Articles of Incorporation, or these Representative Election Regulations shall be decided by the Representative Election Management Committee.
+Article 21 The handling of administrative matters concerning the management and operation of elections that are not stipulated in laws and regulations, articles of association, and these delegate election regulations shall be decided by the delegate election management committee.

 (Amendment and Repeal)

-Article 22: Any amendment or repeal of these regulations shall be decided by a resolution of the General Meeting of Representatives.
+Article 22 Amendments and repeal of these regulations shall be made by a resolution of the General Assembly.

 1. These regulations shall come into effect on December 2, 1961.